 The iconic Table Mountain has to be number one on any Cape Town to-do list.
 The Table Mountain Aerial Cableway cable car rotates 360 degrees, so you’ll be treated to the best views imaginable as you travel 3,500ft up to the summit.
 Once at the top you can send a postcard, do some gift shopping, enjoy a coffee and a slice of milk tart, and walk about to enjoy as much of the Tabletop as you can.
 Here you are most likely to meet one of Cape Town’s most famous animals – the dassie.
 Head over to their Wi-fi Lounge for tasty snacks and free wifi.
 It’s not every day you get to enjoy Wifi on one of the seven natural wonders of the world!

 Hipsters, visitors, and city slickers all meet at this communal watering hole on Kloof Street.
 Their craft beer and pizza has great appeal, but it’s the vibe that will give you a taste of Cape Town life.
 It also helps that they’re located right next door to Once in Cape Town, one of the top backpackers in town.
-The surrounding area also has other great places you could bar hop to, like Jerry’s Burger Bar, the Fat Cactus or Tiger’s Milk.
+The surrounding area also has other great places you could bar hop to.
 If you need a sweet end to your evening the nearby Myog frozen yoghurt joint as well as Unframed artisan ice creamery are both open until late.

 This wonderful seaside neighbourhood is a great place to visit for fish and chips, a walk along the beach, and gift shopping.
 Stroll down the main road and you’ll find many great eateries to grab a bite (the Brass Bell, Kalkies, and Cape to Cuba have fantastic views and drinks).
 The views are fantastic and you’ll really get that small town feeling as you take in the surrounds.